-Kristin Lord is the acting president of the United States Institute of Peace.
-In this role, Lord serves as the chief executive officer of the Institute, working with the Institute’s leadership team to develop and implement strategy, lead USIP’s international staff and operations, align resources to achieve the Institute’s vision, and manage growth.
+Kristin Lord was the acting president of the United States Institute of Peace.
+In this role, Lord served as the chief executive officer of the Institute, working with the Institute’s leadership team to develop and implement strategy, lead USIP’s international staff and operations, align resources to achieve the Institute’s vision, and manage growth.
 She previously served as the Institute’s executive vice president from 2013 until her appointment as acting president.

 From 2009-2013, Lord was executive vice president and director of studies at the Center for a New American Security where she oversaw the center’s research and served as one of three members of the center’s leadership team.
 During her tenure, CNAS published more than 110 reports and policy papers; launched programs on technology and national security and the military, veterans and society; diversified and strengthened the center’s funding base; and earned recognition as a premier think tank in the field of national security.
 While at CNAS, Lord also authored reports on U.S. grand strategy, cyber security, diplomacy and development.